 13. Insufficient Incident Response Plan

-To learn more about how to File Integrity Monitoring, and how to restore all critical systems to a previous state, download the Definitive Guide to File Integrity Monitoring today.
+To learn more about File Integrity Monitoring and how to restore all critical systems to their previous state, download the Definitive Guide to File Integrity Monitoring today.